xenpac/esp32-camera-driver/readme.md

 - sometimes occur when switching resolutions on the fly
 - Quality is too high (below 12), especially at high resolutions.
 Also:
-- interrupt latency causes trouble on high resolutions when streaming because wifi also uses interrupts. other system resources.
+- interrupt latency may cause trouble on high resolutions when streaming because wifi also uses interrupts. other system resources.
    So interrupts are not garanteed to occur on time.
 - the unexpected ? hardware defects....etc.
 in essence....errors do occur.